Lykke Li

-Li Lykke Timotej Zachrisson (born 18 March 1986), known as Lykke Li ([ˈlʏ̂kːɛ ˈliː]), is a Swedish singer, songwriter and actress.
+Li Lykke Timotej Zachrisson (born 18 March 1986), known as Lykke Li ([ˈlʏ̂kːɛ ˈliː]), is a Swedish singer, songwriter, model and actress.
 Her music often blends elements of indie pop, dream pop and electronic.
 Her debut studio album, Youth Novels, was released in 2008, and has been followed by Wounded Rhymes (2011), I Never Learn (2014), So Sad So Sexy (2018), and Eyeye (2022).
+She is best known for her biggest hit single to date, "I Follow Rivers".

 Early life

 Li Lykke Timotej Zachrisson was born in Ystad, Skåne; her mother, Kärsti Stiege, was a photographer, and her father, Johan Zachrisson (stage name Zilverzurfarn), is a member of the Swedish punk-reggae band Dag Vag.
 Her younger brother, Zacharias Zachrisson (a.k.a.
 Vacation Forever), is also a musician.
 The family moved to Stockholm when Zachrisson was a toddler and when she was six moved to a mountaintop in Portugal where they lived for five years.
 The family also spent time in Lisbon and Morocco, and winters in Nepal and India.
 She moved to Brooklyn, New York City, for three months when she was 19.
 She returned when she was 21 to record her album.